-Prerequisite: Chemistry and Algebra II and recommendation of the current teacher
+Prerequisite: Chemistry and Algebra 2 and recommendation of the current teacher

 This course is a rigorous college-level course with college-level expectations.
 Students will need a strong academic work ethic and routine which includes previewing/thinking about the content before it is discussed in class.
-AP Physics is an algebra-based, introductory college-level physics course that explores topics such as kinematics, forces and translation dynamics, work, energy and power, linear momentum, torque and rotating systems, oscillations and fluids.
+Physics 1051 & 1051L (AP Physics 1) is an algebra-based, introductory college-level physics course that explores topics such as kinematics, forces and translation dynamics, work, energy and power, linear momentum, torque and rotating systems, oscillations and fluids.
 This course requires that 25% of the instructional time will be spent in hands-on laboratory work, with an emphasis on inquiry-based investigations that provide students with opportunities to cultivate their understanding of physics by developing models of physical phenomena.
+This course prepares students to take the AP Physics 1 Exam along with the option to earn College Credit Plus (CCP) hours through UC.
+Students who register and enroll in this course with the University of Cincinnati will receive five (5) credit hours through Ohio's College Credit Plus program upon successful completion of the course.